getgauge/docs.gauge.org/writing-specifications.rst

 under test.

 -  They are written in a ``.spec`` file.
 Gauge also supports ``.md`` file format.
--  The Markup for a Specification file is based on `markdown syntax <https://daringfireball.net/projects/markdown/syntax>`__.
+-  The markup for a specification file is based on `markdown syntax <https://daringfireball.net/projects/markdown/syntax>`__.

 Example
 +++++++